Rajat10Kumar/BMI_Calculator/README.md

 # BMI Calculator

-A easy to use moderna BMI Calculator
+A easy to use modern BMI Calculator

 ## About